michaelfig/k8s-copier/README.md

 *NOTE: This project is under active development.
 Not yet working, much less ready for production.*

 k8s-copier watches and updates specially-annotated Kubernetes resources with values from other resources.
+It can also update resources with data specified in the annotation (useful if another controller is regenerating a resource and an override needs to be applied).

 ## Annotations